marcelmaatkamp/docker-jenkins-plugins/README.md

 # docker-jenkins-plugins

-docker-jenkins-plugins with the following plugins enabled:
+docker-jenkins-plugins with the following plugins enabled
  * docker-plugin
  * docker-slaves
  * ansible